Beats History, Family Crest & Coats of Arms

 The surname Beats was first found in Holland, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in Utrecht, a city and capital of the province of Utrecht.
 The ramparts of this ancient city were destroyed in 1830.
 The Domkerk (1254) is on the site of the original church of St.Willibrord in 720.
 In the crypt are the hearts of Conrad II (1039) and Henry V (1125) two German Emperors.
 The Museum is notable for its relics and artifacts.
 Its tumultuous history was strongly influenced by religious conflict.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

-Important Dates for the Beats family
+Early History of the Beats family

 This web page shows only a small excerpt of our Beats research.
 Another 87 words (6 lines of text) are included under the topic Early Beats History in all our PDF Extended History products and printed products wherever possible.